 Emergency water conservation restrictions were adopted by the Kinneloa Irrigation District Board of Directors on August 19, 2014, approved motion to revise April 19, 2015.

 landscape, lawn or other turf area shall be watered

-more often than three (3) days per week (for
+more often than two (2) days per week (for

 purposes of this regulation, a week shall be deemed

 to commence at 12:01 a.m. on Sunday morning and end

 Saturday night) and no more often than every other

 day nor during the hours between 9:00 a.m. and 6:00

 2. No water users shall cause or allow the water to run off landscape areas into adjoining streets, sidewalks, or other paved areas due to incorrectly directed or maintained sprinklers or excessive watering.